microsoft/CameraTraps/api/batch_processing/postprocessing/CameraTrapJsonManagerApp.md

 | Input file               | Path to the batch processing API's output file.
 It should end in `.json`. |
 | Output file / folder     | Specify a file name (ending with `.json`) if you're replacing parts of image file paths in the output file with another token; specify a directory if creating smaller JSON files each with results for a subfolder of images.
 | Query                    | Retrieve result entries with image file path containing this query string/token.
 Leave blank to retrieve all entries. <br/> <br/> Examples:<ul><li>Specify `Unprocessed Images/Camera 3/` to restrict to images from this folder.</li><li>Specify `Location 1` to retrieve all image files that have `Location 1` in their paths.</li><li>If you are processing results from our batch processing API, remember to use forward slashes here, even on Windows.</li></ul>
 | Replacement              | A string/token to replace the Query string in the image file paths.
 If Query is left blank, the Replacement string will be prepended to all image file paths.
+If "Enable replacement" is not checked, this text box is disabled and no replacement will occur.
 | Confidence threshold     | Only detections with confidence above this threshold will be included in the output file.
 | Split folders            | Check to split the input JSON file into JSON files for individual folders.
 | Split folder mode        | Determines how folders get split into JSON files.
 Only meaningful if "Split folders" is checked.
 Explained in more detal below. |